OlegApanovich/import-products-from-gsheet-for-woo-importer/README.md

 You need to set connection once and in the feature you can process import woocommerce product with your google sheet file every time you need.

-### 1 "One Click Auto Connect" method with google auth code
+### 1 method.
+"One Click Auto Connect" with google auth code

 This method is recomended and default in plugin settings area.
 To set connection with it.